Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 Getting the auth token and connecting to Graph

-Now there are many ways that we can get connected to the Microsoft cloud services.
-But for, this script requires two-click functions as below.
+There are many ways to connect to Microsoft cloud services.
+However, this script requires two-click functions, as shown below.

 Connect-Graph #Retrieves Auth Token with Delegated User Permissions